cloudmesh/useful-introduction_to_cloud-2015/_sources/iaas/openstack.txt

 .. _s-openstack:

-OpenStack on FutureGrid
+OpenStack on FutureSystems
 ======================================================================

+.. note:: futuregrid will be soon changing its name to FutureSystems

 Login
 -------

-Currently FutureGrid OpenStack Havana installed on India.
+Currently FutureSystems OpenStack Havana installed on India.

 To use it you need to first log into india and prepare your Openstack credentials (Make sure to replace the 'username' with your actual FG